Code-Institute-Submissions/essve/readme.md

 * Category filtering based on properties of the product.
 Managed by JavaScript.

 ### Future Features to be included:
-* A searchbar to search for products.
+* A working searchbar to search for products.
 * Product filters.
 * A nice profile page from where one can manage change of personal information.
 * The ability to create a shopping list by adding products from the site or product pages.
 * I'm hoping to be able to add the possability to generate product shelf labels as well.
+* I also need to add more functionality to the filtering of categories so that everything works properly.
+At this moment not all choices render content.

 ## Technologies Used